craigtfromatl/Sitecore-Server-Switch/README.md

 * No attempt has been made to create any patch include files here.
 After running this script, you will still need to create your patch include files to modify any values in these files as required. (changing data folder location, setting Solr server, connection strings, etc)

 * No attempt has been made to harden the CD server.
-Please see [Sitecore documentation](http://doc.sitecore.net) for how to secure your CD server(s).
+Please see <a href="http://doc.sitecore.net" target="_blank">Sitecore documentation</a> for how to secure your CD server(s).

 ## Supported Sitecore Versions
 *More versions coming*